zwilderrr/blobstars/README.md

 # BlobStarsNFT

-A fun, friendly community of movers and shakers.
-BlobStarsNFT is a community of 10,000 uniquely generated NFTs blobin' out on the Base blockchain.
-They're blobs, so they live big, but they're cartoons, so they're fun and friendly (and even a bit mischievous)!
-Gain instant access to a community of epic people living epic lives.
-Rare, ultra-rare, and hyper-rare BlobStars are ready to blob and roll.
+BlobStarsNFT is a fun, friendly community of 4,844 NFTs blobin' out on the Base L2.
+They're a nod to EIP-4844 and a bright beacon of light for the kind crypto folks bringing important, often misunderstood, change to the world.